invibe/ANEMO/README.md

-# ANEMO
-ANEMO: Quantitative tools for the ANalysis of Eye MOvements
+# ANEMO: Quantitative tools for the ANalysis of Eye MOvements